Updated on: December 13, 2024

 🥈2.
 Private Internet Access — High-Security VPN (With Fast Speeds)

 Private Internet Access (PIA) has a feature-rich macOS app (compatible with macOS 10.14 and later) with excellent security features and really good speeds.
-It has servers located in 91 countries, which prevents server overcrowding to help you maintain fast connection speeds.
+It has servers located in 91 countries.
 It also supports unlimited connections, so you can use it on as many Mac devices as you want.

 I’m also impressed with PIA’s support for Mac.
 On the support homepage, there’s a detailed guide for using the VPN on Mac that includes step-by-step instructions for different installation methods and taking advantage of advanced settings like changing DNS settings or switching ports — though, it doesn’t have screenshots like ExpressVPN.
 That said, the VPN has tons of Mac-related support articles and 24/7 live chat support.